J35RL4R/note-taker-app/README.md

 To get dependencies, run:
 npm install, express
 ## Usage
-Maybe be updated in the future.
+May be updated in the future.
 ## License
 MIT
 This application is covered by the MIT license.